nyu-oop-sp18/class07/README.md

 blocks.

-To solve this issue, we make a design choice and let `orElse` commit to the first subparser as soon as that subparser has consumed at least one input character.
-If the committed subparser fails, the `orElse` parser should itself fail without trying the second subparser.
+To solve this issue, we make a design choice and let `orElse` commit to the left subparser as soon as that subparser has consumed at least one input character.
+If the committed subparser fails, the `orElse` parser should itself fail without trying its right subparser.
 In particular, the following should hold:

 ```scala